AndrewSRea/My_Learning_Port/JavaScript/Asynchronous_JS/Co-op_Async_JS_Timeouts_Intervals/README.md

 Clearing a `requestAnimationFrame()` call can be done by calling the corresponding `cancelAnimationFrame()` method.
 (Note that the function name starts with "cancel", not "clear" as with the "set..." methods.)

-Just pas it the value returned by the `requestAnimationFrame()` call to cancel, which you stored in the variable `rAF`:
+Just pass it the value returned by the `requestAnimationFrame()` call to cancel, which you stored in the variable `rAF`:
 ```
 cancelAnimationFrame(rAF);
 ```